Hierarchical Mixture of Finite Mixtures: Proofs of the main results

 \subsection{Proof of Theorem \ref{thm:priorK}}

-\begin{proof} Consider a sequence of $n$ observations divided in $d=2$ groups of length $n_1$ and $n_2$, respectively.
+\begin{proof} Consider a sequence of $n$ observations divided into $d=2$ groups of length $n_1$ and $n_2$, respectively.
 We want to compute the probability of having $K_{(n_1,n_2)}=K$ global clusters under a $\operatorname{Vec-FDP}(q_M,\bmgamma,\Lambda)$ prior.\\ Firstly, we remind the following formula \cite[Theorem 8.16]{chara2002}

 where $(x)_{n}$ denotes the Pochhammer symbol, i.e., $(x)_n = \frac{\Gamma(x+n)}{\Gamma(x)}$.
 In general, this is defined for any $n\in\R^+$ but, for positive and integer values of $n$, it reduces to the rising factorial of $x$ of order $n$.
 Moreover, in Equation \eqref{eqn:gen_formula} the sum is extended over all the vectors $(r_1, \ldots , r_K) $ of positive integers such that $\sum_{j=1}^K r_j = n$.\\ The probability under study $\P(K_{(n_1, n_2)} = K )$ can be written as follows in terms of the pEPPF function,